ronaldoussoren/pyobjc/docs/notes/framework-wrappers.rst

    * - TWAIN
      -
      - Will not be wrapped.
-Use :doc:`ImageCaptureCore </apinotes/ImageCaptureCore>` instead.
+Use :doc:`ImageCaptureCore </apinotes/ImageCaptureCore>`.

    * - USBDriverKit
      -